 Breastfeeding is an act of power.
 The top causes of infant mortality among native peoples are Sudden Infant Death Syndrome (SIDS), respiratory infection and influenza.
 The risk of each can be lowered through breastfeeding.

 Camie’s great-great-great-grandmother was the last generation since Camie to breastfeed her children.
 This relative had 5 sons and all were forcibly removed one day by the U.S. government to grow up in boarding schools.
-At the time, her youngest was just 6 days old.
-Each of those sons coped with this separation and loss of native culture through alcoholism.
+How they each coped with this separation and loss of culture rippled through the generations until it seemed that the knowledge and art of breastfeeding, and mothering, had been lost.

 Camie talked about how trauma, historical or individual, will always be passed down through each generation until someone is able to step back and question why their family does things a certain way and is willing to look deeply into that family’s trauma to heal.